futtta/autoptimize/readme.txt

 Back in the days CSS optimization was easy; put all CSS in your head, aggregating everything in one CSS-file per media-type and you were good to go.
 But ever since Google included mobile in PageSpeed Insights and started complaining about render blocking CSS, things got messy (see "deferring CSS" elsewhere in this FAQ).
 One of the solutions is inlining all your CSS, which as of Autoptimize 1.8.0 is supported.

 Inlining all CSS has one clear advantage (better PageSpeed score) and one big disadvantage; your base HTML-page gets significantly bigger and if the amount of CSS is big, Pagespeed Insights will complain of "roundtrip times".
-Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the seperate CSS-files would not need to be sent any more as they would be in cache.
+Also when looking at a test that includes multiple requests (let's say 5 pages), performance will be worse, as the CSS-payload is sent over again and again whereas normally the separate CSS-files would not need to be sent any more as they would be in cache.

 So the choice should be based on your answer to some site-specific questions; how much CSS do you have?
 How many pages per visit do your visitors request?
 If you have a lot of CSS o a high number of pages/ visit, it's probably not a good idea to inline all CSS.
 But I do (as I have a low amount of average requests/ visitor and only a small amount of CSS as I use a pretty simple theme).